 - 1. Referenda, in which all and only Full Members of the Union may vote, shall be the last resort in deciding policy of the Union, - 2.
 A referendum may be called by: - 1.
 Ten percent of the Full Membership of the Union, or - 2.
-The Council by two thirds majority, unless it is called within twenty College days of the end of the Summer Term, whereupon it shall be disregarded.
+The Council by two thirds majority,

-- 3. A motion for referendum shall relate to a single issue and have a 'yes' or 'no' resolution. - 4.
+- A motion for referendum shall relate to a single issue and have a 'yes' or 'no' resolution. - 4.
 A petition for a referendum under 11.2.1 shall include names, years, departments and signatures or College identification numbers ("CIDs") of the petitioners and shall be received by the President.
 The constitutionality of the petition must be resolved by the Court prior to the referendum proceeding. - 5.
-No issue shall be put to referendum if it has already been put to referendum: - 1. in the current academic term. - 6.
-The referendum shall be determined by simple majority.
-If less than fifteen percent of the Full Membership vote then the referendum shall be null and void. - 7.
-Policy decided by referendum shall be immediately binding upon the Union, subject to any reserved matter, and supersedes any previous policy.
+No issue shall be put to referendum if it has already been put to referendum: - 1. in the current academic term. - The referendum shall be determined by simple majority.
+If less than fifteen percent of the Full Membership vote then the referendum shall be null and void. - Policy decided by referendum shall be immediately binding upon the Union, subject to any reserved matter, and supersedes any previous policy.
 Any policy resulting from a referendum may only be reversed by a referendum. - 8.
 If a referendum results in a draw the motion subject to the referendum falls.